crowdcode-de/jndi-properties-factory/README.md

 ## PropertiesFactory

-JNDI-Properties provides two simple JNDI ObjectFactory classes that enable you to bind a property file as a Properties object into the jndi tree of JBoss AS 7.
+JNDI-Properties provides two simple JNDI ObjectFactory classes that enable you to bind a properties file as a Properties object into the jndi tree of JBoss AS 7.
-These Properties objects then can easily access by `@Resource` annotation.
+These Properties objects can easily be accessed via the `@Resource` annotation.

     @Resource(mappedName="java:/app-config")
     private java.util.Properties properties;

 You can choose between `PropertiesFileFactory` or `PropertiesClasspathFactory` class.
-`PropertiesFileFactory` loads the properties from a filesystem and `PropertiesClasspathFactory` loads the properties from classpath.
+`PropertiesFileFactory` loads the properties from the filesystem via an absolute or relative path.
+The `PropertiesClasspathFactory` class loads the properties from classpath.

 ###JBoss AS 7 Setup:

-Setting up the module:
+For setting up a JBoss AS7 module put into the modules folder a subfolder structure like de/crowdcode/jndi/properties/main.
+And in the main folder place the jndi-properties.jar and a module.xml file.
+You can also place your properties files in here too.

-Put into the folder de/crowdcode/jndi/properties/main the jndi-properties.jar file and a module.xml containing
+The module.xml should look like this:

     <?xml version="1.0" encoding="UTF-8"?>
     <module xmlns="urn:jboss:module:1.1" name="de.crowdcode.jndi.properties">